vnt-github/cs238p/lectures/10_create_processes.md

 # Double mapping
 - each new page is mapped twice once for user and once for kernel.
 - the moment you map a page in user part of address space will get mapped to kernel part of the address space.
+    - the allocuvm mapped the user address space from ph.vaddr in the user address space.
+    - the loaduvm loaded the content and mapped to the kernel space using readi(ip, P2V(pa), offset+i, n) != n).
+        - this is still using the old pages of the process that called exec.

 ---
 # Allocate program stack